 So there you go!
 I hope that gives you a good idea of what to do in Santa Marta Colombia.
 Honestly, as far as cities go, Santa Marta was my favorite place along the Colombian coast.
 It is unpretentious and a little gritty, but a good place to settle in.
 I’d definitely recommend it as a base if you need to work on your Spanish in between exploring some of the nearby nature.

-Did you enjoy this post about things to do in Santa Marta Colombia?
+Did you enjoy this post about the best things to do in Santa Marta Colombia?
 Please take a moment to share it on Facebook, Pinterest, or Twitter.
+Thanks!

 Latest posts by Ryan (see all)